tanamim/MIN16/README.md

 ## Introduction

 This document provides an overview of the development process from designing a computer processor to build onto a chip via programmable way.
-Field Programmable Gate Array (FPGA) is used to actually build a chip.
-In this repository, source code for MIN16 processor and useful tools are provided.
+Field Programmable Gate Array ([FPGA](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=165&No=502)) is used to actually build a chip.
+The MIN16 processor is a 16-bit CPU that was built as a term project at Harvard ([CSCI E-93](http://sites.fas.harvard.edu/~cscie287/fall2017/)).
+In this repository, source code for MIN16 processor, sample assembly program, and useful tools are provided.

 ## Table of Contents
 1. [Register file](#register-file)